Lance Armstrong: Motorola: 1992–96

 In 1992, Armstrong turned professional with the Motorola Cycling Team, the successor of 7-Eleven team.
-In 1993, Armstrong won 10 one-day events and stage races, but his breakthrough victory was the World Road Race Championship held in Norway.
-Before his World Championships win, he took his first win at the Tour de France, in the stage from Châlons-sur-Marne to Verdun.
+In 1993, he won 10 one-day events and stage races, but his breakthrough victory was the World Road Race Championship held in Norway.
+Before his World Championships win, Armstrong took his first win at the Tour de France, in the stage from Châlons-sur-Marne to Verdun.
 He was 97th in the general classification when he retired after stage 12.
-He collected the Thrift Drug Triple Crown of Cycling: the Thrift Drug Classic in Pittsburgh, the K-Mart West Virginia Classic, and the CoreStates USPRO national championship in Philadelphia.
+Armstrong collected the Thrift Drug Triple Crown of Cycling: the Thrift Drug Classic in Pittsburgh, the K-Mart West Virginia Classic, and the CoreStates USPRO national championship in Philadelphia.
 He is alleged by another cyclist competing in the CoreStates Road Race to have bribed that cyclist so that he would not compete with Armstrong for the win.

-In 1994, he again won the Thrift Drug Classic and came second in the Tour DuPont in the United States.
-His successes in Europe occurred when he placed second in Liège–Bastogne–Liège and the Clásica de San Sebastián, where just two years before, he had finished in last place at his first all-pro event in Europe.
-He finished the year strongly at the World Championships in Agrigento, finishing in 7th place less than a minute behind winner Luc Leblanc.
+In 1994, Armstrong again won the Thrift Drug Classic and came second in the Tour DuPont in the United States.
+His successes in Europe occurred when he placed second in Liège–Bastogne–Liège and the Clásica de San Sebastián, where just two years before, Armstrong had finished in last place at his first all-pro event in Europe.
+He finished the year strongly at the World Championships in Agrigento, finishing in seventh place less than a minute behind winner Luc Leblanc.

-In a 2016 speech to University of Colorado, Boulder professor Roger A. Pielke Jr.'s Introduction to Sports Governance class, Armstrong stated he began doping in "late Spring of 1995".
+In a 2016 speech to University of Colorado, Boulder professor Roger A. Pielke Jr.'s Introduction to Sports Governance class, Armstrong stated that he began doping in "late spring of 1995".

-He won the Clásica de San Sebastián in 1995, followed by an overall victory in the penultimate Tour DuPont and a handful of stage victories in Europe, including the stage to Limoges in the Tour de France, three days after the death of his teammate Fabio Casartelli, who crashed on the descent of the Col de Portet d'Aspet on the 15th stage.
+Armstrong won the Clásica de San Sebastián in 1995, followed by an overall victory in the penultimate Tour DuPont and a handful of stage victories in Europe, including the stage to Limoges in the Tour de France, three days after the death of his teammate Fabio Casartelli, who crashed on the descent of the Col de Portet d'Aspet on the 15th stage.
 After winning the stage, Armstrong pointed to the sky in honor of Casartelli.

 Armstrong's successes were much the same in 1996.
-He became the first American to win the La Flèche Wallonne and again won the Tour DuPont.
-However, he was able to compete for only five days in the Tour de France.
-In the 1996 Olympic Games, he finished 6th in the time trial and 12th in the road race.
-In August 1996 following the Leeds Classic, Armstrong signed a 2-year, $2 million deal with the French Cofidis Cycling Team.
+He became the first American to win La Flèche Wallonne and again won the Tour DuPont.
+However, Armstrong was able to compete for only five days in the Tour de France.
+In the 1996 Olympic Games, he finished sixth in the time trial and twelfth in the road race.
+In August 1996, following the Leeds Classic, Armstrong signed a two-year, $2 million deal with the French Cofidis Cycling Team.
 Joining him in signing contracts with the French team were teammates Frankie Andreu and Laurent Madouas.
-Two months later, in October 1996, he was diagnosed with advanced testicular cancer.
+Two months later, Armstrong was diagnosed with advanced testicular cancer.